dimitar-ivanov-ivanov/voltpay-writer/README.md

   - problem with hash based partitioning is that when you declare how many partitions you want you can't increase them and repartition the data
   - I'll have to manually repartition so make a new table with more partitions, start writing to it, migrate the data to it, route client to the new table and then delete the old table.
   - that seemed like too much maitenance work so I dropped this idea.
+6. Use @Transactional for the consumer
+  - Unfortunately the transaction is commited after the method execution and it's possble that we have failed events that won't be persisted
+  - I need to know all of the successfully persisted events so that I produce them to the reader-topic, otherwise I have to publish also the failed events and there will be a difference between WRITE and READ db
+  - so doing manual transactions to the DB using EntityManager was preferrable

 # How to Set up Locally